ssrajadh/sentrymerge/README.md

 ## How it works

 SentrySearch hits land at ~30s chunk granularity — too coarse to cleanly cut between cameras as a subject passes the car.
-SentryMerge groups hits by Tesla timestamp, picks the best multi-camera clip-set, asks Gemini 2.5 Pro for sub-second visibility ranges per camera, infers travel direction along the front-back axis, and stitches the clips into one video with ffmpeg.
+SentryMerge groups hits by Tesla timestamp, picks the best multi-camera clip-set, asks a VLM for sub-second visibility ranges per camera, infers travel direction along the front-back axis, and stitches the clips into one video with ffmpeg.
 The output path is written to `~/.sentrysearch/last_clip.json` so a downstream tool (viewer, redactor, sharer) can pick it up.

 SentryMerge does **only** the last-mile stitch.
 Retrieval stays in SentrySearch.